codemann8/alttpr_codetracker_codemann8/README.md

 - In the `Miscellaneous` section of the tracker, there is a Take Any Cave icon.
 Left-clicking this will mark that you found the Take Any Sword, right-clicking will mark all the Take Any Heart Containers that you find.

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
 This brings up a window with all the files that encompass this package, any of these files can be overridden and modified per user preference, but it is recommended to only override files when you know what they do.
 USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
-When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.
+When you export overrides, you can click the `Gear icon -> Advanced -> Open Override Folder` and it will bring you to where you can modify the file.

 As far as information regarding the structure or syntax of the layout definition, or specific questions as to 'how do I mod it to do this specific thing', these are better suited for inquiry in the [EmoTracker Discord](https://emotracker.net/community/).